 1 to 1 1/2 tablespoons Morton Kosher Salt (adjust to suit your taste or eliminate it all together.
 Find more information here)

-6 1/2 cups (2-pounds) all-purpose flour (we’ve always tested our recipes with Gold Medal flour.
+6 1/2 cups (2-pounds) all-purpose flour (we’ve always tested our recipes with typical supermarket flour.
 If you use a higher protein flour check here)

 Mixing the dough:

-In a 5 or 6 quart bowl or lidded Food Storage Container, dump in the water and add the yeast and salt.
+In a 5 or 6 quart bowl or lidded dough bucket (the lid is sold separately), dump in the water, and add the yeast and salt.